 The second program involves working with residents in the northern part of Moore County.
 They are advised and helped with the paperwork required for various programs that subsidize spaying and neutering.
 Transportation to and from the SNVC may also be provided.
 For more information, please visit their website at www.mcprc.org

 Often the Companion Animal Clinic of the Sandhills Foundation is working hard to provide additional funding for those in need of assistance with spay/neuter surgeries.
-Since 2007, they have heavily subsidized over 80,000 surgeries performed at the Spay Neuter Veterinary Clinic of the Sandhills.
+Since 2007, they have heavily subsidized over 80,000 surgeries performed at the Sandhills Spay Neuter Veterinary Clinic (SNVC).
 As grants are received for direct subsidy for spay/neuter surgeries, that information will be advertised here on our website!